How do you plant a tree? As the old joke goes, green end up. In Tucson, it’s a bit more complicated, and one big reason for that is caliche.

 For more detailed information, check out these other resources:

-- NEW handout on choosing the best orange tree for your Tucson yard from the University of Arizona Extension office.
+- Choosing the best orange tree for your Tucson yard from the University of Arizona Extension office

 For more gardening information and articles on gardening in the Tucson area, subscribe to the free Tucson Garden Guide newsletter!